 - It provides message authentication and integrity checking.
 Integrity checking means it checks whether the message was sent by the claimed sender or not and also detects if a message has been altered after it was written or not.

 - It also ensures and checks whether the message belongs to the intended recipients or not.

 Advantages of PGP encryption

 Let’s see some of the advantages that are listed below of PGP Encryption.

-- Any type of information can be shared securely with others whether it be an entire department or the groups of users.
+- Any type of information can be shared securely with others whether it be an entire department or a group of users.

-- Emails cannot be attacked by hackers or any types of email attacks, it will be secure.
+- Emails cannot be attacked by hackers or any type of email attack, they will be secure.

 - Once the files are deleted, they cannot be recovered by others.

 - PGP verifies the information of the sender, to ensure that the email was not intercepted by a third party.